with-ours/ours-nextjs-example/README.md

 # Ours Integration with Next.js

-Welcome to the **Ours + Next.js** integration example!
-This repository demonstrates how to seamlessly integrate the **Ours analytics platform** with a Next.js application for tracking page views, custom events, and user interactions.
-Whether you're building for healthcare, finance, or other privacy-focused industries, Ours provides a powerful, **HIPAA-compliant analytics** solution that ensures your users' data remains secure.
+Welcome to the **Ours Privacy + Next.js** integration example!
+This repository demonstrates how to seamlessly integrate **Ours Privacy** with a Next.js application for tracking page views, custom events, and user interactions.
+We can enable you to build powerful, **HIPAA-compliant analytics** solutions specifically designed for healthcare applications, ensuring your patients' data remains secure and compliant with healthcare privacy regulations.

 ## Installation Methods

-There are **two ways** to install and initialize Ours Analytics in your Next.js application:
+There are **two ways** to install and initialize Ours Privacy in your Next.js application:

 ### Method 1: Script Tag Installation (Recommended for simple setups)